Corporate Advisory: Hostile takeovers during times of illiquidity Pt 1.

 Identifying good investment opportunities with bad situations

-As business advisors, who see a deluge of businesses who are highly illiquid.
+As corporate advisors, who see a deluge of businesses who are highly illiquid.
 The majority of these businesses were always due to collapse because of bad operators kept afloat by cheap credit in the economic system and industry booms!

-From our business advisory experience, the best acquisitions happen when investors are purchasing equity in businesses, in industries they understand, with very strict shareholder agreements!
+From our corporate advisory experience, the best acquisitions happen when investors are purchasing equity in businesses, in industries they understand, with very strict shareholder agreements!
 Typically, larger businesses are buying equity in smaller businesses that can be vertically or horizontally integrated with theirs.

 Having solid shareholder agreements, including conditions specific to shareholder and board resolutions is critical to maintain control, if the principal entity is not acquiring 100% of a target.
 A few examples of this include the total remuneration of directors (both direct and indirect), debt covenants and permitted use of funds.